 The time period during which an awardee's scholarship may be paid (the "Payment Period") starts when an awardee enters college.
-The Payment Period for college savings match program awardees will be made as follows:
+The Payment Period for college savings match program awardees will be made as follows (this does not apply to college savings account participants):

 - 1. If the awardee is enrolled at a 4-year institution, the combined total of the match and incentive will be paid to the institution at which the awardee is enrolled: - a.
-Over the first semester if \$3,999 or less was earned - b.
+Over the first semester if \$3.999 or less was earned - b.
 Over two semesters, in equally distributed payments, if \$4,000 or more was earned - 2.
 If the awardee is enrolled at a 2-year institution, the combined total of the match and incentive will be paid to the institution at which the awardee is enrolled, in equally distributed payments, over four semesters (two semesters each academic year of the first and second years of college) and in equal sums over the four terms/semesters.